puqeko/conflook/README.md

    PDM will keep the versions of 3rd party libraries consistent with `pdm.lock`.
 The 3rd party libraries which this project depend on are listed in `pyproject.toml` along with other project settings used by the [PyPI](https://pypi.org) and exposing a command when installed.

 3. [Enable pre-commit](https://pre-commit.com/#install).
    Will run automatic checks for each `git commit`, as described in `.pre-commit-config.yaml`.
+Might need to run `pdm run pre-commit install` to setup.
 [Pylint](https://pylint.org) will check for the things specified in `pylintrc.toml`.
 Sometimes these checks can be ignored with a `# pylint: disable=` comment if they are too pedantic.

 PDM should install an editable package.
 Make sure to put `pdm run` before any commands to make sure the correct Python interpreter is being used and the projects dependancies are avaliable.
 For example, `pdm run conflook ...` will run this utility, `pdm run pre-commit run` will manually run pre-commit checks, and `pdm run python` will start an interactive python session.